 Compressing the final product will reduce the volume of the loudest parts of the song and increase the quietest part of the song.

 I use it for rock songs, hip-hop songs, and pretty much any song that I’ve made.
 I think it works well.
-If you want to read more about compression, I suggest you read this article here too.

 I like to think of compression as a function which “squeezes” the size of the audio file.